toshok/echojs/README.md

 narcissus) couldn't be embedded to fill that role.

-I'm fighting hard the urge to rebase the C runtime on top of the awesome [LLJS](http://mbebenita.github.com/LLJS/) syntax and compiling that directly to efficient native code.
+I'm fighting hard the urge to rebase the C runtime on top of the awesome [LLJS](http://mbebenita.github.com/LLJS/) syntax and compile that directly to efficient native code.
 What has two thumbs and wants to write a GC in JS?